Key issue: Crop protection

 OFVGA works closely with organizations such as Farm & Food Care who advocate this same responsible approach.

-Members of OFVGA's crop protection section committee deal with a variety of issues affecting crop protection, including registrations and availability of products, relations with the federal Pest Management Regulatory Agency, identifying research needs, grower education and certification and ensuring a science-based approach to crop protection regulation.
+Members of OFVGA's crop protection section committee deal with a variety of issues affecting crop protection, including registrations and availability of products, relations with the federal Pest Management Regulatory Agency (PMRA), identifying research needs, grower education and certification and ensuring a science-based approach to crop protection regulation.

 Crop protection issues the OFVGA is currently involved with:

 - Manage pesticide registration issues, reviews and consulatations as they arise.

 - Advocate for pesticide MRL improvements and global harmonization.